mnberthe/aws-solutions-architect-associate-notes/README.md

     - __Host Assessments__
       - Vulnerability software(CVE), host hardening(CIS benchmarks), and security best practices
       - Inspector agent is required
+  - __Amazon Inspector is a vulnerability management service that continuously scans your AWS workloads for vulnerabilities.
+It is not an intrusion detection service.__

 - Integration with __AWS Security Hub__
 - Send findings to Amazon __Event Bridge__